 Each city, village and town in Wisconsin is responsible for setting the dates and hours of in-person absentee voting for their municipality.
-To find the dates and hours for in-person absentee voting where you live, contact your municipal clerk.
-Catherine A. Roeske, 414-766-7023 or firstname.lastname@example.org.
+To find the dates and hours for in-person absentee voting where you live contact your municipal clerk, Catherine A. Roeske, at 414-766-7023 or firstname.lastname@example.org.

 Absentee voting in the clerk’s office is now restricted to the two weeks before an election.
 Absentee voting now ends at the close of business the Friday before the election.

 The new law prohibits absentee voting and voter registration the Saturday, Sunday or Monday before an election.

 Voters must sign the poll book to obtain a ballot.
 The poll book now contains a signature block for each voter.
 Only one poll book needs to be signed.

 Voters unable to sign the poll book because of a physical disability are exempt from this requirement.
 If this applies to you, tell the election officials that you are unable to sign because of a disability.
 Election officials will write “exempt” in your signature block.

 You can register to vote up until the Friday before the election or on Election Day.
 You must reside at your address for 10 consecutive days to be eligible to vote, and you may no longer use a corroborating witness as proof of residence.
 For more information on acceptable proof of residence documents contact your local municipal clerk.